techfreaque/open-delivery/README.md

 ### One smaller town after the other

 1. A person will personally talk to each restaurant owner in the city and get as much signatures as possible.
+For both as a restaurant and as a driver.
 2. Then another round he will go from store to store and make them do the setup steps in the app, if they haven't already.
 Or do it yourself.